 The Electors' General Meeting was held at 5.30pm on Monday 9 December 2019 at the City of South Perth Council Chamber.
-There were six people in attendance together with Councillors and employees.
+There were six people in attendance together with Councillors, employees and members of the gallery.

 In accordance with Section 5.33 of the Local Government Act 1995, Council is required to consider any decisions that result from the meeting.
-There was one decision as follows:-
+There was one motion as follows:-